ga4gh/ga4gh-schemas/INSTALL.md

 ## Generate the documentation

 With those prerequisites out of the way, do this anytime you wish to generate the documentation.

-Assuming your working directory is the base `schemas` directory:
+Assuming your working directory is the base "`schemas`" directory, do this:

 ```
-$ cd tools/sphinx
-$ ./generate_sphinx_docs.sh
+$ mvn package
 ```

 The documentation you generate will reside in `tools/sphinx/_build/`.
 To view it, open the file